 The parrots that live in the region of areas of alpines in New Zealand are large and intelligent.
 These parrots are known for their cheeky behaviour near the ski fields of alpine regions, where they will steal small items, search the bags, and sometimes even damage the cars.

-The Kakapos are flightless parrots that are endangered critically, according to the research made as of 2010, only 130 of the species exist.
+The Kakapos are flightless parrots that are critically endangered, according to the research made as of 2010, only 130 of the species exist.
 These are nocturnal creatures and they feed on fruits, seeds, and plants.
-These are considered the world’s heaviest parrots.
+These are considered the world’s heaviest.